Do you have that eerie feeling your WordPress install isn’t sending emails, like new comment notifications, for example?

 Step 2: Use a free plugin to send an email

 You can use the Check Email plugin to test if your WordPress install can send email.
-It’s free and it’s super fast to use.
+It’s a free plugin (one of many we recommend) and it’s super fast to use.

 Simply install the plugin and then go to your wp-admin > Tools > Check Email.